 In addition to Abedin, the letters also cite Mohamed Elibiary, an advisor to the Department of Homeland Security named in the letter, as also having possible ties to extremists.
 Last year Elibiary was given an award by the Society of Former Special Agents for his counter-terrorism work with the FBI.

 "Now his contributions have been rewarded by Bachmann questioning his patriotism," says Saylor.

-Minnesota Representative Keith Ellison, one of only two Muslim members of Congress, has sent letters to Bachmann demanding she and her GOP colleagues produce evidence backing up their claims.
-Ellison told CNN’s Anderson Cooper that the allegations are “the worst of guilt by association,” said Ellison.
-“It is a stark affront to American values.”
+Minnesota Representative Keith Ellison, the only Muslim member of Congress, has sent letters to Bachmann demanding she and her GOP colleagues produce evidence backing up their claims.
+Ellison told CNN's Anderson Cooper that the allegations are "the worst of guilt by association," said Ellison.
+"It is a stark affront to American values."

 Bachmann has issued a statement saying that Ellison has "distorted" the letters by taking certain comments out of context.
 "The intention of the letters was to outline the serious national security concerns I had and ask for answers to questions regarding the Muslim Brotherhood and other radical group's access to top Obama administration officials," said Bachmann.

 But those who have spoken out, including McCain, Ellison and CAIR, reiterate that Bachmann and her House GOP colleague's questions aren't based on credible evidence.
 Saylor says it has more in common with the 1950's political witch hunt spearheaded by former senator Joe McCarthy to take down political opponents by claiming they were communists.
 That period is generally seen as one of the darkest in American political history.

 "You can't help drawing parallels between this and McCarthyism," says Saylor.
 "Half truths?
 Guilt by association?
 Overblown accusations?
 Sounds like Joe McCarthy to me."

 ABC's Sunlen Miller and John Parkinson contributed to this report